 Instructions

-- Bring a large pot of salted water to a boil.
-When water is boiling, cook pasta until it's al dente.
-Reserve a mug-full of pasta water before draining.
+- Cook the pasta: Bring a large pot of salted water to a boil.
+Cook pasta according to package directions until al dente.
+Before draining, reserve about ½ cup of the pasta water.

 Taleen | Just As Tasty says